-Like most of Indonesia Alor has some malaria, although cases in the touristic areas are low.
-Most expats and tourists choose precautions against bites rather than medication.
+Like most of Indonesia Alor has some malaria, although cases in the developed areas are low.
+Most visitors choose precautions against bites rather than medication.
 Use repellent in the evening and at dawn, cover up at these times if mosquitoes are present, sleep under a net or use AC if available.
 However it is a personal choice you should discuss with your doctor.

 The nearest re-compression chamber is in Bali, oxygen and First Aid kit is available at Lazy Turtle Dive.
-There is a hospital in Kalabahi although major treatment may need a visit to Kupang or Bali.
-It is wise to take extra precautions when in a remote area such as Alor.
+There is a hospital in Kalabahi (+62 0386 21008) with limited facilities, more serious cases will require transfer to Kupang or Bali.
+It is wise to take extra health and safety precautions when in a remote area such as Alor.

 Dive and travel insurance that covers trip cancellation or interruption is highly recommended.
 Divers Alert Network offers diver orientated policies.

 The Alor archipelago is a small group of islands North East of Kupang.
 Alor island is the largest of the group and also the center of commercial activity.
 The town of Kalabahi offers visitors a range of eateries from warung (traditional cafe) style to western and Asian fusion cuisines, small supermarkets carry the basic essentials and there are a range of accommodation options to suit most budgets.
 Beyond Kalabahi development is mostly concentrated on along the coast, with small pockets inland.